 The Athletic's Bob Sturm pointed out Prescott's average of 4.46 yards per carry and 18 touchdowns in the red zone between 2016 and 2018.
 The league average for all players is 2.64 and there's no one close to over four yards and over 10 touchdowns in the league.
 Dak has been dangerous when using his legs and yet, the Cowboys haven't used the read option as much.
 I hope that changes with Kellen Moore taking over.

 I'm still impressed by how little the Cowboys utilized their tight ends in 2018.
 In fact, as Bobby Belt noted on Twitter a few months ago, this has happened consistently in Scott Linehan's career.

-One thing you consistently see when Scott Linehan takes over an offense is a drop in the starting tight end's production.
 Randy McMichael, Byron Chamberlain, and Jason Witten all saw drops in yards per catch, receptions per game, and yards per game once Linehan took over.

 Last year, Blake Jarwin had only three games with more than three targets.
 In those games, he racked up 56, 45 and 119 yards.
 This makes me wonder if the real problem at tight end last season was more about how they were utilized rather than the players at the position.

 With Jason Witten back, Jarwin and the future Hall of Famer could split the snaps.
 Hopefully, Kellen Moore gives them a more active role on the offense.
 I really think we'll see way more from them.

 Wish #3: Pre-Snap Motion

 Pre-snap motion is truly a thing of beauty.
 The simple fact of getting a player in motion before the ball is snapped can go a long way to keep a defense in its toes and cause confusion to set up a successful play.
 In Boise State, Moore ran an offense that heavily relied on pre-snap motions.